danitseitlin/redis-interval-sets/README.md

 For example let's say we have a key called ages, that holds free sets of age ranges, pre school, highschool, and college.
 We will set it as following:
 ```
-redis> is.set ages preschool 6 11
+redis> iset.add ages preschool 6 11
-redis> is.set ages highschool 11 18 college 18 50
+redis> iset.add ages highschool 11 18 college 18 50
 ```
 We will result in a key with 3 sets of age ranges.
-Now we want to filter out specific set that hold a number in their range, for i.e. `is.score ages 11` Filtering for the value 11, will results in returning 2 available sets: preschool and highschool.
+Now we want to filter out specific set that hold a number in their range, for i.e. `iset.score ages 11` Filtering for the value 11, will results in returning 2 available sets: preschool and highschool.

 ## Primary features